The Value of Information in Retrospect: Evaluating Influence Using The Expected Value of Information

-Thus, a portion of the data with an expected value of information ratio greater than one is more influential than would have been expected based on the rest of the data.
+Following from Equation \ref{Equation::proRetRel}, A very coarse interpretation of this ratio is that $ E \big \{ \EVOIR(Y_i \mid Y_{-i}) \mid Y_{-i} \big \} = 1. $ Thus, a portion of the data with an expected value of information ratio greater than one is more influential than expected based on the rest of the data.

+It is useful to know the distribution of $\EVOIR$ as it allows one to measure exactly how often we should expect to see as large of an influence as we do.
+Since the influence of $Y_i$ is of interest, $Y_{-i}$ shall always be fixed, and the uncertainty of $\EVOIR$ comes from the predictive distribution of $Y_i|Y_{-i}$.
+The $p$-value of $\EVOIR$ is defined as the conditional probability of observing another $Y_i$ from the distribution of $Y_i|Y_{-i}$ that is equally or more influential than the observed $Y_i$.

+Next, we present the analytical distributions of $\EVOIR$ under the quadratic loss function and the linear regression model in Sections~\ref{sec:quadratic} and ~\ref{sec:regression}.
+When an analytical distribution of $\EVOIR$ is unavailable, we can approximate it numerically through Monte Carlo methods where the observed $Y_i$ is replaced by the Monte Carlo samples generated from the predictive distribution of $Y_i|Y_{-i}$.
+Monte Carlo approximation are presented in Section~\ref{sec:computation} and examples are shown in Sections~\ref{sec:LongleyTesting} and~\ref{sec:swaziland}.